whoismissing/captured-flags/README.md

 # captured-flags

 My solutions and notes for CTFs that I've played.
 This is a way for me to document my learning and techniques used.
+For all of the successful solves here, there are many more challenges for which I failed and learned from.

 This repository's organization is inspired from https://github.com/guyinatuxedo/ctf